Wednesday, December 28, 2016

 When Salman Khan as Sultan slaps his shoulder and thigh and moves with lightning speed towards his opponent, you know this is as good as the real thing.
-The intensive training that he underwent with international action director Larnell Stovall comes alive in every fight scene.
+The intensive training that the Khan underwent with international action director Larnell Stovall comes alive in every fight scene.

-The power, the technique and the raw force of the sport has been recreated with such thumping authenticity that one could well be watching a real wrestling championship tournament.
+The power, the technique and the raw force of the sport have been recreated with such thumping authenticity that one could well be watching a real wrestling championship tournament.

-The brutal training, the simmering anger, the pain and finally the redemption make for a gripping viewing.
+The brutal training, the simmering anger, the pain and finally the redemption make for gripping viewing.

 Sultan Ali Khan, a Haryanvi village lad is smitten by local wrestling champion Aarfa Hussain, played by Anushka Sharma.
 Stung by her rejection and to prove himself, he learns the sport with dogged determination.

-Through winning tournaments, Aarfa’s heart, and eventually the Olympic gold, Sultan is now the poster boy of India’s wrestling sport.
+Through winning tournaments, he wins Aarfa’s heart, and eventually the Olympic gold.
+Sultan is now the poster boy of India’s wrestling sport.

-Ten years later, when Sultan slaps his chest and thigh once again, it is for redemption, but of a different kind.
-And this time he must learn a new fight – Mixed Martial Arts.
+When Sultan slaps his chest and thigh once again, it is for redemption, but of a different kind.
+This time he must learn a new fight – Mixed Martial Arts.

 The opponents are global superstars; the rules are alien and the ring is not his traditional Akhara.